Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Methodology

-When seeking the best business internet service providers, we researched a number of vendors and analyzed their available internet speeds and types, add-on services, bundle deals, installation processes, customer-support options, limitations and pricing.
+When seeking the best business internet service providers, we researched a number of vendors and analyzed their available internet speeds and connection types, add-on services, bundle deals, installation processes, customer support options, limitations and pricing.
 As part of the process, we participated in demos and spoke with product specialists whenever possible.

-Our research led us to conclude that AT&T’s fiber and dedicated internet plans lead the industry with the best symmetrical speeds, making the company a strong fit for media-focused businesses or any organization with demanding upload and download needs.
+Our research showed that AT&T’s fiber and dedicated internet plans offer some of the fastest symmetrical speeds available, making the company an excellent choice for media-focused businesses and other organizations with demanding upload and download needs.

 AT&T Business Internet FAQs

-Setup time depends on the product you choose, but most customers can start using their internet within two weeks of signing up.
-When we spoke with AT&T’s product specialists, we were told the new customer onboarding and installation process takes an average of one and a half to two weeks.
+Setup time depends on the product you choose, but most customers can start using their internet within about two weeks of signing up.
+When we spoke with AT&T's product specialists, we were told the average onboarding and installation process takes about one and a half weeks.

-AT&T’s installation fee is $99, but the fee is often waived with a promotional offer.
-If a promotion isn’t running when you’re ready to purchase, we recommend reaching out to a customer-service representative over the phone to see if you can get your installation fee waived.
+AT&T's standard installation fee is $99, although the fee is often waived as part of a promotional offer.
+If a promotion isn't available when you're ready to purchase, it's worth asking a customer-service representative whether the installation fee can be waived.

 Bottom Line